Grumpy actor Dabney Coleman dies at 92 - ExBulletin

 Grumpy actor Dabney Coleman dies at 92

-Dabney Coleman, the mustachioed actor who specialized in mischievous villains like the chauvinistic boss in “9 to 5” and the evil TV director in “Tootsie,” has died.
+Dabney Coleman, the mustachioed actor who specialized in mischievous villains such as the chauvinistic boss in 9 to 5 and the evil TV director in Tootsie, is dead.
 He was 92 years old.

-Coleman died Thursday at his home in Santa Monica, his daughter, Quincy Coleman, said in a statement to The Associated Press.
-She said he took his last earthly breath peacefully and exquisitely.
+Coleman died Thursday, said his daughter, Quincy Coleman.
+The Hollywood Reporter.
+No further details were immediately available.

 The great Dabney Coleman literally created, or defined, in a truly singular and unique way, an archetype as a character actor.
 He was so good at what he did that it's hard to imagine the movies and television of the last 40 years without him, wrote Ben Stiller on X.

-For two decades, Coleman worked in films and television shows as a talented but largely unnoticed performer.
-That changed abruptly in 1976 when he was cast as the incorrigibly corrupt mayor of the hamlet of Fernwood in “Mary Hartman, Mary Hartman,” a satirical soap opera so over-the-top that no network touched it.
+Coleman, for two decades, worked in films and television shows as a talented but largely unnoticed performer.
+This changed abruptly in 1976 when he was appointed incorrigibly corrupt mayor of the hamlet of Fernwood in Marie Hartman, Marie Hartmana satirical soap opera so over-the-top that no network would touch it.

 Producer Norman Lear was eventually able to syndicate the series, which starred Louise Lasser in the title role.
 It quickly became cult.
 Coleman's character, Mayor Merle Jeeter, was particularly popular, and his masterful, comically deadpan delivery was not overlooked by film and network executives.

-In the 1980 breakthrough hit “9 to 5,” he was the bigoted, sexist, selfish, lying and hypocritical boss who tormented his unsung subordinates Jane Fonda, Lily Tomlin and Dolly Parton until they turned the tables.
+In the 1980 breakthrough hit 9 to 5he was the bigoted sexist, selfish, lying, hypocritical boss who tormented his unsung subordinates Jane Fonda, Lily Tomlin, and Dolly Parton until they turned the tables.

 Coleman's obnoxious characters didn't translate as well to television, where he starred in a handful of network comedies.
-Although some became cult series, only one lasted more than two seasons, and some critics questioned whether a series featuring a main character without any redeeming qualities could attract a mass audience.
+Although some achieved cult status, only one lasted more than two seasons, and some critics questioned whether a series featuring a main character without any redeeming qualities could attract a mass audience.

-Twice divorced, Coleman is survived by four children, Meghan, Kelly, Randy and Quincy, as well as grandchildren Hale and Gabe Torrance, Luie Freundl and Kai and Coleman Biancaniello.
+Twice divorced, Coleman is survived by four children, Meghan, Kelly, Randy and Quincy.

-My father built his time here on earth with a curious mind, a generous heart and a soul aflame with passion, desire and humor that tickled the funny bone of humanity, Quincy Coleman wrote in his honor.

 |